essic/prez-benchmartdotnet/README.md

 ## A short presentation and demo on BenchmarkDotNet.

+You can view the presentation which goes along the demo, [here](https://gitpitch.com/essic/prez-benchmarkdotnet/master)

 This project targets .NET 4.7.2 and .Net Core 2.1.
 We use the version 0.10.14 of BenchmarkDotNet here.